 Please contact Sheri Nelson at 605-274-1416 or 211 for more information regarding any of these services.
 The following services are provided:

 Survivor support packets are filled with helpful information and resources about the grief process.
 They are given or mailed to any survivor that requests one in South Dakota.
-Please contact the Helpline Center to request a packet.
-Call 2.1.1. or direct at (605) 339-4357.
-Toll free suicide and crisis hotline # 1-800-273-8255
+If you would like to receive a support packet, please click here.

-A newsletter is emailed quarterly for any survivor wishing to be on our mailing list.
+A newsletter is distributed quarterly for any survivor wishing to be on our mailing list.
 It contains educational and supportive articles in addition to information about survivor services and events.
-To receive the Survivor Newsletter quarterly contact Sheri Nelson at 2.1.1. or direct at (605) 339-4357.
-Toll free suicide and crisis hotline # 1-800-273-8255

 This program, Local Outreach to Suicide Survivors, works with the Sioux Falls Police Department and Minnehaha County Sheriff’s Department to provide a volunteer support team visit to survivors immediately following the news of their loved one’s death.
-The team members consist of volunteer mental health professionals and volunteer survivors.
+The team members consist of Helpline Center staff and volunteer survivors.

 Children’s Grief Groups

-Children ages 6-12 give and receive support as they share feelings about their loved one who has died by suicide.
+School-Aged Children Children ages 6 through 12 give and receive support as they share feelings about their loved one who has died by suicide.
 Healing is promoted through caring discussions and activities.

-Children ages 13-18 are assisted in expressing and understanding their grief in a supportive environment with other teens who had a loved one die by suicide.
+Teen Group Children ages 13 through 18 are assisted in expressing and understanding their grief in a supportive environment with other teens who had a loved one die by suicide.